pyros-dev/Pitch/PITCHME.md

 ## Downsides ?

 @ul[spaced]
-- Bridging workspace and virtualenv properly is not simple
+- Bridging workspace and virtualenv properly is hard.
-- Potentially complex changes for each pip versions
+- Potentially complex changes for each pip versions.
-- Bridging workspace and venv behavior not obvious
 - => By design workspaces stack, venv DO NOT.
 @ulend